 NYSTRS administers a defined benefit plan providing members pension security.

-Established in 1921 by the New York State Legislature, NYSTRS provides retirement, disability and death benefits to eligible New York State public school teachers and administrators.
+Established in 1921 by the New York State Legislature, the New York State Teachers’ Retirement System (NYSTRS) provides retirement, disability and death benefits to eligible New York State public school teachers and administrators.
 The System is among the 10-largest public pension funds in the nation based on total assets.

 Our Mission: To provide our members with a secure pension.